-Make your football themed cupcakes completely edible by wrapping them in modeling chocolate cupcake wrappers.
-These Edible Football Field Cupcake Wrappers will make the perfect Super Bowl Dessert.
+Make your football-themed cupcakes completely edible by wrapping them in modeling chocolate cupcake wrappers.
+These Football Field Cupcakes will make the perfect Super Bowl Dessert.

 I am so anxious to get to Valentine's Day posts, but I still have a few more recipes to share for Super Bowl, two of which I created for Tablespoon.com.
 I think I got a bit carried away this year, but once I started working on football themed edible crafts, I just couldn't stop the ideas from flowing.